 “Many people are wondering right now if the cryptocurrency economy will recover or if they’ve lost their money and should pull out before it gets even worse.
 To answer this question, it’s important to understand why the crypto bubble burst.

 The world economy is facing a crisis right now, and we’re seeing inflation in almost every economy.
 This inflation and its side effects have fed into the crypto economy.
 As a general rule, when inflation rises, crypto tumbles.

 Having established why the crypto bubble burst, it’s safe to say that as the real economy recovers, crypto will rise back up again.
 But one thing to note here is that this recovery is going to be slow.
 Investor confidence is at an all-time low right now, and it might take the remainder of this year to build it once again.”

 Final Words: Will Crypto Bounce Back or Has the Crypto Bubble Burst?

-Most of the experts we spoke to seem to be fairly optimistic that this recent decline in crypto is not the end.
+Most of the experts we spoke to seem to be fairly optimistic that this recent decline in crypto is not the end, nor have we truly seen the end of the crypto boom.
 In fact, many believe the markets will bounce back.
 With that said, most experts agree that while a bounce back is likely, this will often take a few years time, and heavily depends on economic factors such as inflation.